Kinney Management Services, LLC

 All employees requesting Family Plan coverage will have 50% of the cost premiums paid by KINNEY the employee is responsible for the remaining 50%, which is deducted from each paycheck.

 KINNEY offers a 401(k) Plan through Transamerica.
-For enrollment information, including plans, etc. see Sandra Steinhardt.
+For enrollment information, included plans, etc. see Sandra Steinhardt.

 Accurately recording time worked is the responsibility of every nonexempt employee.
 Federal and state laws require KINNEY to keep an accurate record of time worked in order to calculate employee pay and benefits.
 Time worked is all the time actually spent on the job performing assigned duties.